alus-it/AirNavigator/release/README.txt

 * Series One: XL, XL S, XL HDT
 * XL

 On all the devices listed above the program should work.
-Anyway I repeat: I tested it only on the "One XL" model and I still had any notice about the program working correctly or not on different models.
+Anyway it have been tested only on the "One XL" model and I still had any notice about the program working correctly or not on different models.
-Anyway, soon, I'm going to adapt the program to work also with the resolution of 320x240 used by the others TomTom devices.
+I'm going to adapt the program to work also with the resolution of 320x240 used by the others TomTom devices.
 In this way the HSI will work almost all TomTom navigators, including the basic models like the "One" or the well known "GO 300".

 ASSUMPTIONS